How to Have a Colorado Winter Elopement

 Why It's Amazing: Imagine exchanging vows by a roaring fireplace in a rustic mountain cabin.
 So romantic!

 Tips: Decorate with winter florals, candles, and fairy lights to create a cozy, intimate atmosphere.
+I love the A-Frame Club (pictured above!) in Winter Park.

 Why It's Amazing: Warm up in natural hot springs surrounded by snow-covered landscapes.
 Perfect for a post-ceremony soak!